Frankford, Philadelphia: Northwood Civic Association

-The historical records of the Northwood Civic Association are now dispersed in several state, local & private archives.

 Crime

 Frankford was the hunting ground for the "Frankford Slasher", who stalked victims between 1985 and 1990.

 The intersection of Bridge Street and Hawthorne Street was listed number six in a 2007 list of the city's top ten recreational drug corners according to an article by Philadelphia Weekly reporter Steve Volk.

 Demographics

 Frankford is a diverse working-class neighborhood, containing a wide variety of ethnic groups, including a large number of Irish Americans, Polish Americans, Italian Americans, Portuguese Americans, Brazilian Americans, Arab Americans, African Americans, Hispanic Americans, specifically from Puerto Rico and the Dominican Republic, and West Indian Americans, mainly from Trinidad and Tobago, Jamaica and Haiti.

 As of the census of 2010, the racial makeup of Frankford is 31.8% African American, 30.8% White, 29% Hispanic, and 8.4% other.

 The population of Frankford grew by 3% between the 1990 and 2000 censuses.